xelis-project/xelis-blockchain/README.md

 ## Mining

 Mining capabilities of XELIS are a bit differents from others chains because of standards being not implemented.
-Each job send to a miner is a `BlockMiner` instance in hex format.
+Each job send to a miner is a `MinerWork` instance in hex format.

-The `BlockMiner` is in following format:
+The `MinerWork` is in following format:
 - header work hash: 32 bytes
 - timestamp (u64 for milliseconds): 8 bytes (BigEndian)
 - nonce (u64): 8 bytes (BigEndian)